 The Company's chief operating decision maker is the CEO, and each of the segments has a president who reports directly to the CEO.
 The primary measurement tool used in business unit performance analysis is earnings before interest, taxes, depreciation, and amortization (EBITDA), which may not be calculated as similarly titled amounts calculated by other companies.
-For segment reporting purposes, the Company's consolidated EBITDA can be calculated as its income from operations excluding depreciation expense, amortization expense, and the gain on sale of manufacturing facility.
+For segment reporting purposes, the Company's consolidated EBITDA can be calculated as its income from operations excluding depreciation expense, amortization expense, and the gain from the sale of our manufacturing facility.

 In the normal course of business, we may make structural and cost allocation revisions to our segment information to reflect new reporting responsibilities within the organization.
-During fiscal 2007, we transferred the international product channels in certain countries from OSBU to CSBU and made other less significant organizational changes.
+During fiscal 2007 we transferred the international product channels in certain countries from OSBU to CSBU, and have made other less significant organizational changes throughout the current fiscal year.
 All prior period segment information has been revised to conform to the most recent classifications and organizational changes.
 The Company accounts for its segment information on the same basis as the accompanying condensed consolidated financial statements.